11 Amazing Facts About The McDonald's McRib

 According to an article from Chicago magazine, which cites a 1995 article by Mandigo, 'restructured meat product' contains a mixture of tripe, heart, and scalded stomach, which is then mixed with salt and water to extract proteins from the muscle.
 The proteins bind all the pork trimmings together so that it can be re-moulded into any specific shape -- in this case, a fake slab of ribs.

-UPDATE: According to McDonald's, 'The McRib is made from simple ground pork.
-No tripe, heart, stomach, offal or similar parts are used.'

-Director of McDonald's U.S. supply chain Rob Cannell explained how a regular pig gets transformed into the famed McRib in an interview with Maxim:
+We'll let Rob Cannell, director of McDonald's U.S. supply chain explain how regular pig gets transformed into the famed McRib (via Maxim):

 The McRib is made in large processing plants--lots of stainless steel, a number of production lines, and these long cryogenic freezers.
 The pork meat is chopped up, then seasoned, then formed into that shape that looks like a rib back.
 Then we flash-freeze it.
 The whole process from fresh pork to frozen McRib takes about 45 minutes.